- First Name

 - About Me

-I am a historian of Russia, the Soviet Union, and its successor states, concerned primarily with the history and memory of 20th century war and genocidal violence such as the Holocaust in the region.
+I am a historian of Belarus, the Soviet Union and its successor states, concerned primarily with the history and memory of 20th century war and genocidal violence such as the Holocaust in the region.
 I am particularly interested in the experience, representation, and memory of Jews in this context.
 Jews in this part of the world have repeatedly been the target of policies and practices of exclusion and social experimentation, and their history challenges us to rethink notions of multinational integration.
 The Soviet Jewish experience provides a platform on which to interrogate how ideological frameworks including communism, internationalism, and, during the German occupation 1941-1944, racism, have shaped institutions and how individuals facilitated change and made sense of the world.

 My book, “Pioneers and Partisans: An Oral History of Nazi Genocide in Belorussia,” analyzes how the first generation of Soviet Jews experienced the Nazi genocide and how they remember it in a context of social change.
 Based on oral histories, video testimonies, and memoirs produced in the former Soviet Union, I show that the young Soviet Jews’ struggle for survival, and its memory, was shaped by interethnic relationships within the occupied society, German annihilation policy, and Soviet efforts to construct a patriotic unity of the Soviet population.